We are excited to announce three plenary sessions covering a variety of topics related to upstream child abuse and neglect prevention.

 Jerry Milner, D.S.W

-Dr. Jerry Milner is the associate commissioner at the Children’s Bureau, the acting associate commissioner at the Family and Youth Services Bureau, and the acting commissioner for the Administration on Children, Youth, and Families.
-He began his career as a case carrying social worker, served as the state child welfare agency director in Alabama, and previously worked for the Children’s Bureau designing and implementing the Child & Family Services Reviews.
-Immediately prior to his appointment, Dr. Milner served as the vice president for Child Welfare Practice at the Center for the Support of Families.
+Dr. Jerry Milner Jerry Milner is the Associate Commissioner at the Children’s Bureau.
+Jerry began his career as a case carrying social worker, served as the state child welfare agency director in Alabama, and previously worked for the Children’s Bureau designing and implementing the CFSR.
+Immediately prior to his appointment, he served as the Vice President for Child Welfare Practice at the Center for the Support of Families.